 Matthew G. Springer

-Asst.
-Prof. of Public Policy and Education; Director, NCPI, Dept. of Leadership, Policy & Organizations
+Associate Professor of Public Policy & Higher Education; Director, NCPI, Dept. of Leadership, Policy & Organizations

-Matthew G. Springer is an assistant professor of public policy and education at Vanderbilt University’s Peabody College and director of the National Center on Performance Incentives.
+Matthew G. Springer is an associate professor of public policy and education at Vanderbilt University’s Peabody College and director of the National Center on Performance Incentives.
 Professor Springer’s research interests involve educational policy issues, with a particular focus on the impact of policy on resource allocation decisions and student outcomes.
 His current research includes studies of the impact of performance-based incentives on student achievement and teacher turnover, mobility, and quality; the impact of educator evaluation systems on educator outcomes; and the strategic resource allocation decision-making of schools in response to school accountability programs.
 Professor Springer previously served as principal investigator for the Project on Incentives in Teaching (POINT) experiment in Metro Nashville Public Schools (TN), the Team Performance Incentives (TPI) experiment in Round Rock (TX), and Director of Tennessee Consortium on Research, Evaluation, and Development.

 Professor Springer has published widely in the field of education finance and policy, with articles appearing in such outlets as Economics of Education Review, Education Economics, Education Finance and Policy, Education Next, Educational Evaluation and Policy Analysis, Educational Researcher, Federal Reserve Banks’ Regional Economic Development, Journal of Research on Educational Effectiveness, Journal of Education Finance, Journal of Policy Analysis and Management, National Tax Journal, Peabody Journal of Education, and Statistics, Policy, and Politics.
 He is co-author of a leading education finance textbook, Modern Education Finance and Policy (with J.W.
 Guthrie, R.A.
 Rolle, and E.A.
 Houck; Pearson Education), and editor or co-editor of five more books including, Performance Incentives: Their Growing Impact on American K-12 Education (Brookings Institution Press),Handbook of Research on School Choice (with M. Berends, D. Ballou, and H.J.
 Walberg; Taylor & Francis Press), and Charter School Outcomes (with M. Berends and H.J.
 Walberg; Taylor & Francis Press).

 Prior to joining the faculty at Vanderbilt University, Professor Springer was a teacher and administrator at a boarding school in upstate New York.
 He holds a B.A. in psychology and education with honors from Denison University and a Ph.D. in education finance and policy from Vanderbilt University.